St John Passion structure: The chorales in detail

+The first chorale, movement 3, is inserted after Jesus tells the crowd to arrest him, but let his disciples go.
+"O große Lieb, o Lieb ohn alle Maße" (O mighty love, O love beyond all measure) is stanza 7 of Johann Heermann's 1630 hymn "Herzliebster Jesu, was hast du verbrochen", part of a movement to make German a literary language by imposing strict rules of metre and hymn; the form is that of a Sapphic stanza with the characteristically short last forth line which here literally is a punch line, hitting home: "Und du mußt leiden" (And you must suffer).
+The hymn is based on a passion meditation which was attributed to the church father St Augustine (Meditationes Divi Augustini, chapter VII) – another nod to classical learning but with all the emotionally charged medieval rhetoric of Anselm of Canterbury or Bernard of Clairvaux.
+The text addresses the crucified Christ pondering on the bodily signs of the passion but even more on the significance of this display of suffering.
+This verse breaks into the exclamation of wonder: a highly emotionally charged start the triple ‘o’ in the first line and the neologism of the ‘Marterstraße’ in the second which Bach makes audible in the chromatically discordant setting.
+It imagines Christ being physically pushed by Love personified on the road of suffering while the singer lives with Mrs World in sinful pleasure – a combination of the medieval concept of the “Crucifixion by the virtues” with the pilgrim’s progress idea of encountering virtues and vices on the way.

 The second chorale, movement 5, ends the first scene, after Jesus remarks that he has to be obedient.
 "Dein Will gescheh, Herr Gott, zugleich" (Your will be done, Lord God, alike) is stanza 4 of Luther's 1539 hymn "Vater unser im Himmelreich, a paraphrase of the Lord's Prayer.

 The third chorale, movement 11, is inserted after Jesus asks those who are beating him for justification.
 Two stanzas from Paul Gerhardt's 1647 hymn "O Welt, sieh hier dein Leben" comment the scene, stanza 3, "Wer hat dich so geschlagen" (Who has you now so stricken), and stanza 4, "Ich, ich und meine Sünden" (I, I and my transgressions), highlighting the personal responsibility of the speaking sinner for the suffering of Jesus.

 The fourth chorale, movement 14, ends the second scene and Part I. After Peter's denial, "Petrus, der nicht denkt zurück" (Peter, when he fails to think) summarizes the scene with stanza 10 of Paul Stockmann's 1633 hymn "Jesu Leiden, Pein und Tod".

 The fifth chorale, movement 15, opens Part II and the third scene.
 "Christus, der uns selig macht" (Christ, who has made us blessed), stanza 1 of Michael Weiße's 1531 hymn, summarizes what Jesus has to endure, even though he is innocent ("made captive, ... falsely indicted, and mocked and scorned and bespat").